Get a motorcycle license

 The DMV will waive the motorcycle road test if you are qualified and you complete an approved course.
 To get information about approved courses in your area, visit the NYS Motorcycle Safety Program website or call the MSF toll-free at 1-800-446-9227.

 - be 16 years of age or older

 - have a valid NYS license (Class A, B, C, D, DJ or E)

 - have a valid class M or MJ motorcycle learner permit

-- present a Basic Rider Course completion card issued by the NYS Motorcycle Safety Program within two years of completing the course
+- present either a Basic Rider Course (BRC) or a Basic Rider Course 2 License/Waiver (BRC2-LW) Course completion card issued by the NYS Motorcycle Safety Foundation within two years of completing the course

 You cannot get a waiver for a motorcycle road test if you completed a rider course given in another state.

 There are waivers available in some cases for members of the U.S. Armed Forces.
 3